xjtroddy/adidasRefactor/README.md

 - pluginRecommend: typescriptHero, it will make your imports clean

 # todo
-1. add fusing to 3rd service. (do not have enough time to do)
-2. add parameters check. can use Validator or ajv
+1. add parameters check. can use Validator or ajv
-3. add unit test (do not have enough time)
+2. add unit test (do not have enough time)
-4. can use other framework. recommend: nestjs, midway
+3. can use other framework. recommend: nestjs, midway
-5. use config injection instead of writing plain text in code or config file ...(not enough time to do that's all)
+4. use config injection instead of writing plain text in code or config file ...(not enough time to do that's all)